fnproject/fn/docs/usage.md

 # Detailed Usage

-This is a more detailed explanation of the main commands you'll use in FN as a developer.
+This is a more detailed explanation of the main commands you'll use in Fn as a developer.

 ### Create an Application